 One of the first motion pictures ever shown was of a French train coming into the station.
-While no sound was used, the visual was so arresting for the time that many audience members gasped and took cover, thinking the train would steam off the screen and careen into them.
+While no sound was used, the visual was so arresting for the time that many audience members gasped and took cover, thinking the train would steam off the screen and careen onto their lap.

 For the next forty years, Silent Film Era directors would come up with simple but brilliant ways to engage their audiences, making them laugh, cry, quiver and contemplate — all without saying a word.